Dark Energy Spectroscopic Instrument: History

 DESI received a go-ahead to start R&D for the project in December 2012 with the assignment of the Lawrence Berkeley National Laboratory as the managing laboratory.
 Dr. Michael Levi, a senior scientist at the Lawrence Berkeley National Laboratory was appointed by the laboratory to be DESI's project director who served in that role starting in 2012 and throughout construction.
 Henry Heetderks was project manager from 2013 until 2016, Robert Besuner was project manager from 2016 until 2020.
 Congressional authorization was provided in 2015, and the US Department of Energy's Office of Science approved the start of physical construction in June 2016.
 First light of the new corrector system was obtained on the night of April 1, 2019, and first-light of the entire instrument was achieved on the night of October 22, 2019.
-Commissioning ensued after first light and was completed in March, 2020, then paused during the pandemic in 2020.
+Commissioning ensued after first light and was completed in March 2020, then paused during the pandemic in 2020.
+DESI started its 5-year main scientific survey on May 14, 2021.
 DESI is currently operating normally after surviving the Contreras fire in 2022.